apache/incubator-kie-kogito-examples/process-incubation-api-messaging-quarkus/README.md

 ## Description

-This quickstart project demonstrate how to use the Kogito Public API (*Incubation*).
-It disables the predefined generated REST endpoint and instead uses the Public API to define a custom HTTP resource.
+This quickstart project demonstrate how to use the Kogito Public API (*Incubation*) with Messaging and Kafka.
+It disables the predefined generated REST endpoint and instead uses the Public API to interact with the process.

-The custom REST endpoint evaluates a process that expects a name:
+A message consumer receives a message and evaluates a process using the process id and publish a response.

-- when the name is supplied via REST request, it prints a "hello" message to screen and return that same message as a REST response.
+- when a new message is received in the topic ´hello´, it starts a process that prints a "hello" message to console and publishes a response in another topic `hello-response`.
-- the quickstart uses the public API to define a custom REST endpoint instead of codegen.
+- the quickstart uses the public API to define a message consumer/publisher instead of any kogito messaging addon.

 *Incubation* means that this API is experimental, but it is part of a regular release for early access and to gather community feedback.

+All configuration details like the Kafka broker URL and topic names can be found in  [applications.properties](src/main/resources/application.properties) file.

 ## Build and run